 In the last few years, I’ve started to cultivate a more conscious and thoughtful approach towards shopping: not only when buying for myself, but for the others as well.

-If you are considering making some purchases for your friends and family, or perhaps for yourself, I hope that you will keep these options in mind.
+I hope that you will keep these options in mind.
 Not just for this holiday season, but for the next year as well.
 I would like to add that I am not affiliated or sponsored by any of these brands, they are just products and companies that I’ve followed for a while, that I’ve enjoyed using (or my friends have) and am generally very excited for you to know about them.

 For mamas and babies